okuvshynov/b63/README.md

 7. Measuring jemalloc allocation stats ([examples/jemalloc.cpp](examples/jemalloc.cpp))

 ## Comparison and baselines
 Within the benchmark suite, there's a way to define 'baseline', and compare all other benchmarks against it.
-Comparison is very naive at the moment: it runs benchmarks for a few epochs, picks the best one and compares.
-This is ~reasonable way to deal with noise.
-Maybe we could support passing some seed around, making each epoch run 'reproducible' and do a more comprehensive comparison, like paired t-test.
+When comparing, 99% confidence interval is computed using differences between individual epochs.

 ## Output Modes
 Two output modes are supported:
- - plaintext mode (default), which produces output suitable for scripting/parsing.
+ - plaintext mode (default), which produces output suitable for scripting/parsing, printing out each epoch individually.
  - interactive mode turned on with -i flag.
 There isn't much interactivity really, but the output is formatted and colored for human consumption, rather than other tool consumption.

 ## Configuration